Some childcare providers have survived the pandemic by paying to take care of children

-The childcare industry still faces issues.
-Providers still face low attendance levels.
-This is especially an issue for family providers who already serve a very restricted number of students and often make low levels of income.
-All of this has been impounded on the already existent issues that providers face like too much regulation.
+Despite the extreme measures taken by providers, the childcare industry is still not out of the woods yet.
+For one, the industry still faces low attendance levels.
+This is especially an issue for family providers who already serve a restricted number of students and often make low levels of income.
+But even worse, all of this has only impounded on already existent issues that providers face, like overregulation.

 Before the coronavirus pandemic, overregulation was one of the issues causing providers to exit the market.
 This issue has not been solved, and providers still face the same restrictive rules.
 In fact, restrictive regulation makes it even more likely that providers go out of business during the pandemic.
-This means that the shortage of supply of childcare, which was already an issue, is going to be made worse as we come out of the coronavirus pandemic.
+This means that the shortage of childcare, which was already an issue, will be made worse as we come out of the coronavirus pandemic.